Yoctol/bottender/examples/todos/README.md

 };
 ```

-There are three features in this example: **Add todo**, **list all todos** and
-**clear all todos**.
+There are three features in this example: **Add todo**, **list all todos**, and **clear all todos**.

-First of all, just talk anything to the bot, and it will call `context.setState`
-to store your todo in session.
+First of all, just talk anything to the bot, and it will call `context.setState` to store your todo in session.
 This shows how to add a todo.

 ```js
 async function AddTodo(context) {